Using new AI, grieving moms discover California lawmakers killed popular fentanyl bill by *not* voting

 "Sometimes, this legislative process can seem kind of overwhelming to navigate and mystifying, but this really gives you this roadmap," Didier said, pointing to the new Digital Democracy website.

-The new website and AI search tool from the nonpartisan and nonprofit newsroom, CalMatters is connected to a database run by CalPoly that includes every bill introduced, every vote cast, and every word spoken by every lawmaker, lobbyist, or advocate in California's Capitol.
+The new website and AI search tool from the nonpartisan and nonprofit newsroom, CalMatters is connected to a database built and run by engineering and data scientists at CalPoly.
+The database includes every bill introduced, every vote cast, and every word spoken by every lawmaker, lobbyist, or advocate in California's Capitol.

 It was created to help everyday people find out what's really happening inside the walls of the Capitol.